 A well-defined border

 The property is situated between Spring Street on the east and a fieldstone wall on the west.
-The southern limit is an operational rail line that transports goods to Jones Chemical (formerly known as the NYC Peanut Line), while the northern boundary is the non-functional Lehigh Valley Line, which is cut just to the west of Spring Street.
+The southern limit is an operational rail line that transports goods to Jones Chemical (formerly known as the NYC Peanut Line), while the northern boundary is the Lehigh Valley Line, which is cut just to the west of Spring Street.
+The tracks are active and used daily for transporting rail cars.

 Winter in MacKay Wildlife Preserve

-The preserve is an ideal location for a peaceful winter stroll, where the only sound you’ll hear is the crunch of snow beneath your feet.
+The preserve is ideal for a peaceful winter stroll, where the only sound you’ll hear is the crunch of snow beneath your feet.

 More information about MacKay Wildlife Preserve